Annual Iowa Barn Foundation All-State Barn Tour (2021)

 The Iowa Barn Foundation would like to alert our members to an Amazon rewards program.
 For every purchase you make by using AmazonSmile, Amazon will make a donation to your designated beneficiary.
 We hope you will take advantage of this opportunity to contribute to the Iowa Barn Foundation.
 For more information, go to the https://smile.amazon.com/ webpage, where you can read more about it by clicking on their link, Learn more about AmazonSmile.

-We always see the exteriors of barns.
+We always see the exteriors of barns, but about the interiors?

 But, the interior often reveals the story of the complexities of building the structure.
 Often the interiors are works of art that are hidden.
 Look at the interior of your barn--especially the ceiling.
 Would not others like to see it?
 Take a photo of it and send it to us along with a little history of the barn and its builder.